nasimjamshidi/LAR-IQA/readme.md

 Note: If --use_sweep is provided, the script will initiate a W&B sweep for hyperparameter optimization using random search.
 The sweep optimizes metrics such as val_loss and tunes hyperparameters like learning rate, weight decay, optimizer type, etc.

 For hyperparameter sweeps, you can customize the configuration in the code.
-Please note that we added an example of how the csv files for training adn validation must look like, using a very small portion of UHD-IQA dataset.
+Please note that we added an example of how the csv files for training and validation must look like, using a very small portion of UHD-IQA dataset.
 This is only for the demo of training; please refer to the main dataset.

 Please note that the training and validation CSV files must follow this format: each file should contain two columns— the first column for the image name and the second for the corresponding subjective score of the image.